 Carollyne is a visual artist and formerly a creative director, and her work is informed by both these disciplines.
 She received a Bachelor of Art from the University of Victoria, where she completed a Double Major in Psychology, and History in Art.
 She also studied at the Visual Arts Department (Faculty of Fine Art, University of Victoria), Victoria College of Art, and The Ryder Studio School in Santa Fe, New Mexico.

-“Squirrealism” is a self-coined term used to describe her signature style of fine artwork employing squirrels, hybrid humans, and masks, which have separated themselves into distinct bodies such as “meditation or spiritual striving”, “metamorphosis”, “identity” yet what they have in common is an ongoing investigation into the animation of the human existence.
+Squirrealism is a self-coined term used to describe her signature style of fine artwork employing squirrels, hybrid humans, and masks, which have separated themselves into distinct bodies such as “reflection,” “metamorphosis,” “identity,” yet what they hold in common is an ongoing investigation into the animation of the human existence.

-Metamorphosis and supernatural ability were further examined when artist Chief Rande Cook (Kwakwaka’wakw), invited Carollyne to collaborate on Ravenous, a two person exhibition which used personal identities, humour and storytelling to engage and remind viewers that art is alive, influenced, and constantly changing.
+Shapeshifting, humanoid forms, and masks were further examined in her work when artist Chief Rande Cook (Kwakwaka’wakw), invited Carollyne to collaborate on Ravenous, a two person exhibition which used personal identities, humour and storytelling to engage and remind viewers that art is alive, influenced, and constantly changing.
 Combining the indigenous story of trickster Raven, a shape-changer who inadvertently releases the light to the world, and the pop culture Archie McPhee squirrel mask, acting as a trick for the mind, Ravenous opened the doors of traditional cultural iconography and created a spark for active engagement and revelations about the interconnectedness of world culture.
+Their second collaboration, Shapeshifting (April 2017) will echo the history of northwest coast portrait masks, explore acts of reconciliation of native and non-native engagement, and present artistic innovation through cross-cultural exchange.

 She is represented by Winchester Galleries (Victoria, BC), and Fazakas Gallery (Vancouver, BC).